 Leprechaun Mask (this is really cute!)

 Make a leprechaun hat tracer from oaktag.
-A simple trapezoid shape with a brim will do fine.
-Have the children (or adult if the kids are too young) trace onto green paper, cut it out and decorate with art materials. (lotsa green & gold!)
+Simple trapezoid shape with a brim will do fine.
+Have the children (or adult if the kids are too young) trace onto green paper, cut it out and decorate with art materials. (lots of green & gold!)
 Then, make a tracer of a leprechaun beard.
 The children (or you) trace the beard onto construction paper and then fringe cut it.
 Then they glue the top of the beard to the bottom of the hat.
 The

 child's face should fit inside the beard.
 Attach a headband around the brim of the hat so it fits on the child's head.
 Cute--so CUTE!